LaxarJS/shop-demo/bower_components/laxar-developer-tools-widget/content/includes/widgets/developer-toolbar-widget/README.md

 # AxDeveloperToolbarWidget

-The AxDeveloperToolsWidget helps to visualize of the position of host application widgets and their grid alignment .
+The AxDeveloperToolsWidget helps to visualize of the position of host application widgets and their grid alignment.

 ## Content